Junaid-Bashir-Kernel/Junaid-Bashir-Kernel/README.md

 - 👋 Hi, I’m Junaid Bashir
 - 👀 I’m interested in : security research , digital forensics and developing open source tools
 - 🌱 I’m currently learning : Python , Go , C and Codeql
-- 📫 How to reach me  :
+- 📫 How to reach me  : you can reach me by Email  @vzlkc2e1w@relay.firefox.com

 <!---
 Junaid-Bashir-Kernel/Junaid-Bashir-Kernel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.